 When the embargo is finally lifted and trade with the U.S. begins, Richard Feinberg believes that farmers like Orestes Carvajal will have a bright future.
 “When the U.S. market opens and we all get to enjoy Cuban puros, there’s no doubt there will be a boom,” he says.
 Orestes and his family “will be in Fat City.
 He’ll be driving around in a Mercedes Benz.”

-The next day, Osvaldo and I head to his hometown, La Palma, a 20-minute drive from Viñales through countryside that has helped make the region a popular tourist destination.
+The next day, Osvaldo and I head to his hometown, La Palma, a 20-minute drive from Viñales through the countryside that has helped make the region a popular tourist destination.
 Rolling limestone hills, or mogotes, alternate with lush valleys where fields of corn spring from the red soil.
 Great, billowing clouds cast wide shadows that turn the mogotes from green to black.

 On our way into town, we pick up a hitchhiker, a former teacher who says he quit because the salary, about $25 a month, was too little to live on.
 Osvaldo tells me that in his last years in Cuba, he made that much in one night working as a musician.
 After we arrive in town and start walking the streets, it seems that almost everyone is an old friend.
 We can’t walk a block without encountering someone who gives him an abrazo and wants to talk about old times.